-With JungleDocs you can configure a template to aggregate the information from different SharePoint places into one document or report.
-For cases when you only need parts of that information - or different combinations of the same pieces of content - we recommend using Small Parts.
+With JungleDocs you can configure a template to retrieve information from several SharePoint locations into one document.
+Sometimes, you might only need need parts of that information - or different combinations of the same pieces of content, and that's when Small Parts are a useful tool.
 Essentially, Small Parts are document templates that you can assemble into a final document by clicking checkboxes.

 1. Go to your Small Parts library or create one if do not have it yet.

-2. Add a folder to your Small Parts library, and name it accordingly. in the example, we added two folders: Company and Charts.
+2. Add a folder to your Small Parts library, and name it accordingly.
+In the example, we've added two folders: Company and Charts.

-Note: there are no specific requirements for the library, but we strongly advise distributing your smaller documents across folders in the library.
-You can choose what folders to include in the document template configuration, so when you run JungleDocs, unnecessary folders will not be shown.
+We recommend distributing your Small Parts across folders in the library.
+This way, you will be able to choose what folders to include in the rule template so that when you run this rule, unnecessary folders will not be displayed.

-3. Add the files you want to be included in your reports to the folders you just created.
-In the example, we added Contacts, Quotations and Proposals files into the Company folder.
-Then, we placed the Chart Invoices document in the Charts folder.
+3. Add the documents (Small Parts) you want to use in your reports to the relevant folders.
+In the example, we've added the Contacts, Quotations and Proposals documents into the Company folder.
+Then, we've placed the Chart Invoices document in the Charts folder.

 2. Create a filter for your dynamic company name.
-The value in a Company column (the one in the Contacts list) must be equal to the value in the Company column in the library where your created reports will be saved.
+In the example, the value of the Company column (in the Contacts list) must be equal to the value of the Company column in the library where your created reports will be saved.

 Now we can create the general template for our report.